vanHeemstraSystems/clip-studio-paint/300/100/400/README.md

 Artwork stored outside of Clip Studio will not be displayed on the [Manage works] screen.

-## 100 - Edit works created on other devices
+## 100 - Edit Works Created on Other Devices

 See [README.md](./100/README.md)